Two killed before hurricane weakens to tropical storm as it moves inland over Mexico’s central and southeast gulf coast.

 Residents have boarded up windows and stocked up on supplies such as gas, food and candles as forecasters said Igor was “expected to remain a dangerous hurricane”.

 It was expected to produce a dangerous storm surge with as much as 22cm of rain and large, destructive waves and flooding in coastal areas.

 Ewart Brown, the prime minister of Bermuda, said on Saturday that people were scared and would continue to pray as Igor was heading towards the island.

 While the storm still had a Category 2 rating, he warned residents to prepare for “one of the worst hurricanes to ever threaten our shores”, and urged them to “continue to pray that once again we will be spared”.

 “Our country and our people have throughout our history rarely faced the full fury of a storm of this magnitude,” Brown said in the capital, Hamilton, after moving from his waterfront residence.

 “It’s being referred to as a killer storm, a monster storm, and although sometimes we realise that some of this might be done for television or radio value, we take it seriously.”

-The rocky island, a tiny British overseas territory that is a hub for the global insurance industry, is one of the world’s most isolated yet densely populated islands.
+The rocky island, which is a hub for the global insurance industry, is one of the world’s most isolated yet densely populated islands.